leohemsted/smartypants.py/README.rst

     and em-dashes, and ellipses) and also translate ``&quot;`` entities into regular quotes so SmartyPants can educate them, you should pass the following to the smarty_pants attribute:

-The ``smartypants_forbidden_flavours`` list contains pyblosxom flavours for which no Smarty Pants rendering will occur.

 Caveats